Deadline approaches for Society Awards 2022

 From leisure facilities to personal trainers and those who offer alternative therapies, alongside fitness studios, the winner must be passionate and clear on what they offer.

-Temple Clinic scooped this award in 2020, and it’s fair to say they’re still in shock.
+Temple Clinic scooped this award in 2020, having gone head to head with Sport Aberdeen and Movement Evolution.

-“We were absolutely thrilled to have won in 2020,” said Rhoda Stewart of Temple Clinic.

-“The two nominees in our category – Sport Aberdeen and Movement Evolution are fantastic organizations – so we knew that there was stiff competition.

 Gary Walker Wealth Management are delighted to be sponsoring The Society Awards Health & Wellbeing Category.